sanghis96/ProgrammingCentre/README.md

 It includes my all solutions which I have solved

-javaPractice contains the java codes I have solved for practice purpose
+java folder contains the java codes I have solved for practice or as an assignements.

 opengl is used for Computer Graphics and GUI Design executes in visual studio coded in c++